duan2071/tof_process_public/box_measure/Xavier-NX/README.md

 **Please make sure that the power source is plugged into the camera module before powering up the NX board.**

-**Orientation of the ribbon cable (conductors pointing away from the hearest esdge on the camera module and conductors pointing towards the heat sink on the NX board)**
+**Orientation of the ribbon cable (conductors pointing away from the nearest edge on the camera module and conductors pointing towards the heat sink on the NX board)**

 For additions info please see:
 [Xavier NX setup](https://wiki.analog.com/resources/eval/user-guides/ad-fxtof1-ebz/ug_jetson)